sonuramashishnpm/npmai/README.md

 };
 auto res = cli.Post("/llm", payload.dump(), "application/json");
 ```
-🆕 Latest Update: Version 0.1.6
+🆕 Latest Update: Version 0.1.7
+In this update :-
+1. We updated parameters of Rag class where now you can send multiple files of different file-type at once.
+2. We also added a clear_memory method in Memory class to remove memory files that you created while using Memory class.
+3. Added docstrings descriptions in every class Ollama,Memory,Rag.

-In this update we added the try and except for api hitting and added huggingface api endpoints as fallback.
+version 0.1.6 --->> Added try and except for api hitting and added huggingface api endpoints as fallback.
 version 0.1.5 --->> Just fixed some bugs and added link as a parameter in Rag class
 version 0.1.4 --->> Now you do not need to write code for RAG tools like pdf,image,video,audio,yt-video to text and no need to load whisper and other requirements locally no local process everything on cloud in free without any signup or singin or key hurdles.

 ⚠️ Important Notes
 Please star our project on Github please.
 🔗 Resources